2.28.2009

 bones

-I saw this photo the other day on one of my favorite sites, and it gobsmacks me.
-The parcels are Cretaceous dinosaur bones excavated almost 100 years ago.
-They have never been unwrapped and are sitting in storage at the American Museum of Natural History.
+Justine Cooper: photo of Cretaceous dinosaur bones.
+They were excavated almost 100 years ago and are still sitting in storage at the American Museum of Natural History.

 dinosaurs